 Earthy colors and flavours dominate this dish.
-The black quinoa and basil pesto form a mossy earth base for the roasted vegetables, sautéed mushrooms, and pinenuts.
+The black quinoa and basil pesto form a mossy earth base for the autumn colored roast vegetables, sautéed mushrooms, and pine nuts.

-Roasted peppers will be a very familiar ingredient to regular delectabilia readers.
-The roasted baby artichokes are something new.
-Together with the baby carrots, these roasted vegetables deliver a wonderful sweet-savory combination that sits so well on the earthy quinoa.
+Regular visitors to this site will be familiar with roasted peppers.
+These are definitely one of my favourite ingredients.
+However, the roasted baby artichokes are something new.
+Together with the baby carrots, these roasted vegetables deliver a wonderful sweet-savory combination that sits so well on the nutty earthy quinoa.

 Black quinoa and pesto with roasted vegetables